North Carolina vs. Kansas State Women's Basketball Predictions & Picks - November 25

 Kansas State Schedule Analysis

-- According to the RPI, the Tar Heels have two wins over Quadrant 3 opponents, tied for the 14th-most in the country.
+- According to the RPI, the Tar Heels have two wins against Quadrant 3 teams, tied for the 14th-most in Division 1.

 Kansas State 2023-24 Best Wins